Please click here for important information about how to prepare to apply to the finance major.

 - Secure a meaningful summer internship.

-For more information regarding getting into the finance major, click here.
+For more guidance regarding how to prepare to apply to the major, click here.